St. Landry Parish Mardi Gras Traditions

-In the Opelousas, Grand Coteau, and Sunset a range of events take place including parades and zydeco dances.
+In Opelousas, Grand Coteau, and Sunset, a range of events take place including parades and zydeco dances.
 No blues here, just the upbeat sounds of accordions and fiddles coming from local zydeco musicians.
 In fact, one of the biggest players in the zydeco genre, Lil’ Nate, hosts the Opelousas Parade, Chicken Run, and Trail Ride.
 Trail rides are an important part of the Creole culture in St. Landry Parish, a place with a thriving equine industry.
 The modern cowboy, or girl, rides on horseback followed by a procession of eager participants in trailers, with food and music along the way.

 What is Courir de Mardi Gras?